rostok/ubichr/README.md

 # UbiChr
-My humble attempt to create [Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) alternative for Chrome and Firefox Quantum browsers.

-# what is UbiChr?
-UbiChr is "Ubiquity for Chrome" - a revived *command line interface* that brings lots of useful command shortcuts.
+UbiChr is "Ubiquity for Chrome" - a revived *command line interface* that brings lots of useful command shortcuts to your browser.

 In particular you can:
 * **open a command like window (Ctrl+Space) execute commands with arguments and preview the results**